andrewjamesmoore/andrew-projects-api/README.md

 # Projects API

+Note: This project is no longer running on production.
+I am now storing the content locally to avoid AWS costs.

 A GraphQL API built with Go and MongoDB for portfolio projects and notes.

 Access the production endpoint at: [https://api.andr3w.sh](https://api.andr3w.sh)